SAVE SOUTHWARK WOODS OBJECTIONS

 •Loss of opportunity for a genuinely fair Southwark Council burial strategy that would provide burial for all faiths at Kemnal Park Cemetery or similar

-Insufficient exploration of alternative options with better outcomes
+There has been insufficient exploration of alternative options with better, fairer outcomes for all residents.

 SSW PROPOSES THAT SOUTHWARK: